appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 <dd>

-Allows you to select the desired format for the progress bar, providing options for either a linear or circular representation of progress.
+Allows you to select the desired format for the progress bar.

+*Options:*
+* Circular
+* Linear

 </dd>